St James Walkway: Track description

 At Lewis Pass, the track starts at 863 m above sea level, and descends down to a swing bridge at Cannibal Gorge at 720 m.
 Cannibal Gorge is formed by the right branch of the Maruia River, and the track follows it to Cannibal Gorge Hut and continues to Ada Hut at Ada Pass at 1008 m.
 From there, the track follows the Ada River to the historic Christopher Cullers Hut, and the Christopher Hut.
 The Ada River flows into the Waiau Uwha River, where the St James Walkway descends to 740 m, passing near the Ada homestead.
-The track then descends along the Henry River to Anne Hut and Anne Saddle at 1136 m.
+The track then climbs along the Henry River to Anne Hut and Anne Saddle at 1136 m.
 From here, the track follows the Boyle River and reaches Rokeby Hut, Boyle Flat Hut, and eventually its terminus at Boyle Village at 600 m above sea level.